bitnami/charts/bitnami/keycloak/README.md

 ### Use an external database

-Sometimes, you may want to have Keycloak connect to an external database rather than a database within your cluster - for example, when using a managed database service, or when running a single database server for all your applications.
+Sometimes, you may want to have Keycloak connect to an external PostgreSQL database rather than a database within your cluster - for example, when using a managed database service, or when running a single database server for all your applications.
 To do this, set the `postgresql.enabled` parameter to `false` and specify the credentials for the external database using the `externalDatabase.*` parameters.

 Refer to the [chart documentation on using an external database](https://docs.bitnami.com/kubernetes/apps/keycloak/configuration/use-external-database) for more details and an example.

+> NOTE: Only PostgreSQL database server is supported as external database

 ### Add extra environment variables